netg5/airport-management/README.md

 file in `config-service` or create another repository and change the path to it by changing property `spring.cloud.config.server.git.uri`
-3. Change `server.port` for each service if needed which configs are located in the repository above and other configs that are not locates in config repository in `1.` paragraph
+3. Change `server.port` for each service if needed which configs are located in the repository above and other configs that are not located in config repository mentioned in `1.` paragraph
-4. Change `server.http.port` so that it was able to organize redirect from _HTTP_ to _HTTPS_
-5. Change database driver for your database.
+4. Change database driver for your database.

 _Example for MySQL:_
 ```xml